pmkruyen/dearscholar/app/filestructure.md

 To configure Dearscholar, nine tables need to be set up in a secured database (such as mysql) on a secured server.
 The tables, variables (in the columns), and settings or respondents' data (in the rows).
 In this section, these nine tables are described.

 ### 1) authentication table
-An table with the following columns, on each row settings are stored for a single respondent:
+An table with the following columns, settings are stored for a single respondent on each row:

 | Column name | Content | Options |
 |:---------|:---------:|---------:|